 The City of Rochester plans to support low-income individuals and families to avoid becoming homeless through a variety of approaches.
-Rochester will fund rental assistance to those who are at risk of becoming homeless as well as fund programs and activities aimed at assisting low-income individuals and families over a longer term through investments in educational and employment/vocational training, such as Dover Adult Learning Center's provision of high-school equivalency exam preparation services and MYTURN's provision of employment training and supportive services for low-income young adults.
+Rochester will fund rental assistance to those who are at risk of becoming homeless as well as fund programs and activities aimed at assisting low-income individuals and families over a longer term through investments in educational and employment/vocational training, such as Dover Adult Learning Center's provision of high-school equivalency exam preparation services.
+The City of Rochester also will continue its work with The Sharefund that helps with rental assistance to low to low-moderate income individuals and families.